 How to Keep Vegetables Fresh Longer

-- Potatoes, tomatoes, onions, and gourds store well in a cool, dry place, but not in the refrigerator.
-You can refrigerate the unused portions of tomatoes once cut open, with the exposed interior portion covered.
+- Potatoes, tomatoes, onions, and gourds are stored well in a cool, dry place but not in the refrigerator.
+Once cut open, you can refrigerate the unused portions of tomatoes, covering the exposed interior portion.

 - Carrots go in the fridge in plastic bags or glass containers, making sure that the carrots are completely enclosed and not exposed directly to the air.